 International Friendship Society (IFS)

-The International Friendship Society is a group of students on campus that come together to bring awareness to the Carthage community about other cultures, including food, music, dance and more.
+The International Friendship Society is a group of students on campus who come together to bring awareness to the Carthage community about other cultures in the form of food, dance, music, and more.
 IFS also organizes the Annual International Dinner, which raises money for an elected non-profit organization.

-Founded in 1999, Latinos Unidos aims to educate club members about Hispanic culture: historical events, lifestyles, traditions, religions, and customs.
+Founded in 1999, Mi Gente educates club members about Hispanic culture: historical events, lifestyles, traditions, religions, and customs.
 The group discusses current events that affect Hispanics, promotes the Hispanic culture at Carthage and in the surrounding community, and provides a support system for club members.
-Latinos Unidos encourages members to perform voluntary community service to increase Hispanic families’ awareness of programs at Carthage, while increasing the value that these families place on education.
-The group strives to motivate and develop the self-esteem of its members through their involvement in the organization’s activities and to advocate for the advancement of Hispanics in the United States.
+Mi Gente encourages members to perform voluntary community service to increase Hispanic families’ awareness of programs at Carthage while increasing the value that these families place on education.
+The group motivates and develops the self-esteem of its members through their involvement in the organization’s activities and advocates for the advancement of Hispanics in the United States.

 Students Against Sexism in Society (S.A.S.S.)

-S.A.S.S. is created to discuss and support gender equality.
-It seeks to educate the community about the principles of feminism through entertaining activities.
+S.A.S.S. facilitates discussion and support for gender equality.
+It educates the community about the principles of feminism through entertaining activities.

 United Women of Color (UWC)